How to Raise Metabolism

 But now comes scientific evidence that water drinking really does help you to boost your metabolic rate - the rate at which calories are burned.

-Researchers in Germany report that water consumption increases the rate at which people burn calories.
-The impact is modest and the findings are preliminary, but the researchers say their study could have important implications for weight-control programs.
+Drinking water increases the rate at which the body burns calories.
+The impact is modest, but the researchers say their preliminary findings could have important implications for weight-control programs.

 The researchers estimate that over the course of a year, a person who increases water consumption by 1.5 liters a day would burn an extra 17,400 calories, for a weight loss of approximately five pounds.
 They note that up to 40% of the increase in calorie burning is caused by the body's attempt to heat the ingested water.

 Recent study demonstrated, that this thermic effect is not seen with ingestion of salt-containing fluids.
 Scientists suggest that the water-drinking induced increase of energy expenditure may be explained by stimulation of osmosensitive structure5.

 There is strong evidence that green tea has thermogenic properties (boosting the number of calories used by the body) and promotes weight loss, especially when combined with increased physical activity and a healthy diet.

 Both caffeine and catechin polyphenols in green tea aid in stimulating the metabolism.
 Green tea thermogenic effect cannot be completely attributed to its caffeine content because the effect of green tea is greater than an equivalent amount of caffeine4.

 Green tea polyphenols are known to promote weight loss by increasing the metabolism of fats by the liver (thermogenic effect), inhibiting lipase (fat absorption enzyme) in the digestive tract, and providing a feeling of satiety and fullness3.
 Recent high-quality study2 demonstrated that green tea can reduce body weight in obese persons by increasing energy expenditure and fat oxidation.